raspberry-pi-maker/VoIP-related-codes/FreeSWITCH/TLS sRTP/TLS_sRTP.md

 # Wrapping up

 <br/>
-We looked at how to apply TLS/SRTP to extension phones in FreeSWITCH.
+I looked at how to apply TLS/SRTP to extension phones in FreeSWITCH.
 Support may vary depending on the HW phone used.
 Therefore, it is necessary to refer to the phone vendor's documentation to check in advance whether there is a problem with applying TLS/SRTP with FreeSWITCH.
 In this article, we used the PortSIP softphone for easy testing.
 Many FreeSWITCH documents related to applying TLS/SRTP also do not reflect the changes in the latest version.
 Please note that if you set up and test based on documents searched on the Internet or materials searched using AI, there may be cases where it does not work properly.